Theatre & Performance

 A one-man play, based on the Grimm's fairytale, The Boy Who Went Forth to Learn to Shudder, presented at the Edinburgh Fringe, Vault Festival, the Ophelia Theater New York and Scranton Shakespeare Festival.
 Skin of the Teeth was performed by Daniel Holme and directed by Rachel Lincoln.

 'Dark, distinctive writing from an intriguing new voice'

-The Surplus was a new play, commissioned by Young Vic Taking Part and performed by a cast of 60 young people at the Young Vic in 2015.
-Exploring technology, myth and resistance, The Surplus was directed by Jonathan O'Boyle with design by Cecilia Carey music by Max Perryment.
+A new play, commissioned by Young Vic Taking Part and performed by a cast of 60 at the Young Vic in 2015.
+Exploring technology, myth and resistance, The Surplus was directed by Jonathan O'Boyle, with design by Cecilia Carey.

 My first solo show, Living Things, was created over 3 years at Battersea Arts Centre.
 It was a deeply personal collection of stories, poems and songs, performed in a room of twinkling lights, birthday cake and feathers created by Kirsty Harris.
 Living Things was filmed for the British Library's Performance Archive.
 Click herefor details of how to access the recording.